 The Ottoman Turks attacked it in 1544 for the first time but they couldn’t take it, except taking away 45 people who were working in the fields.
 The second assault took place in 1550.
 Then, Losonczy was in Temesvár castle where the monarch sent him.
 After the Pasha of Buda, Hádim Ali had taken the castles of Drégely and Gyarmat in the summer of 1552, the enemy marched against Szécsény.
 Hearing this, captain Árokházi Lőrinc set the town on fire and withdrew into the castle with his men.
 During the night, he became aware that all of his soldiers had fled, except eight of them.
 Seeing this, Árokházi also tried to flee but the Turks captured him.
 Here you can read more about the Turks’ famous campaign in 1552 when the defenders of Drégely castle gained eternal fame:

 As the Turkish occupied Szécsény in 1552, its captain became the famous Bey Kara Hamza, and after this, the town became the center of a sanjak (an Ottoman district) for several decades.
-The “small war” was raging on the Borderland: Balassa János, the captain of the Mining Town District in Royal Hungary, tried to take Szécsény back in 1562 but it was in vain.
+The “small war” was raging on the Borderland: Balassa János, the captain of the Mining Town District in Royal Hungary, tried to take Szécsény back in 1562 but it was in vain because he did not have enough cannons.
+On top of that, Balassa’s small army was ambushed by the Ottoman warriors of Fülek castle, causing him much damage.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)

 The first Turkish occupation ended in 1593 when the army of Pálffy Miklós és Christopher Tiefenbach liberated it.
-The Turks set the town on fire and fled.
-Then, Lord Forgách Zsigmond became the landlord of the town and the captain of the fortress.
+The Turks tried to destroy the fort, then set the town on fire and fled.
+We know from the letter of Thurzó György that the fire did not cause much destruction, though.
+After this, Lord Forgách Zsigmond became the landlord of the town and the captain of the fortress.
 Sadly, the town suffered much from the Imperial mercenaries at that time: on 23 March 1600, the town’s gate was forced open at night and the soldiers massacred the inhabitants, including the women and the children.